gabrieldansereau/ms_downscaling_metawebs/README.md

-spatial coupling between community composition and food web structure but a temporal mismatch depending on the spatial scale. @Poisot2017HosPar found that interaction uniqueness captures more composition variability than community uniqueness and that sites with exceptional compositions might not be the same for networks and communities.
-Spatialized network data will allow these comparisons and allow identifying important conservation targets for networks and whether they differ geographically from areas currently prioritized for biodiversity conservation.
+spatial coupling between community composition and food web structure but a temporal mismatch depending on the spatial scale. @Poisot2017HosPar found that interaction uniqueness captures more composition variability than community uniqueness and that sites with exceptional compositions might differ for networks and communities.
+Spatialized network data will allow these comparisons, identifying important conservation targets for networks and whether they differ geographically from areas currently prioritized for biodiversity conservation.

 A key challenge remains in how to downscale a regional metaweb towards local network predictions reflecting the spatial variability of interactions.
-Even when the metaweb is known, local networks may vary substantially and differ from the metaweb structure [@McLeod2021SamAsy], which emphasizes the need for methods to generate local, downscaled networks predictions.
+Even when the metaweb is known, local networks may vary substantially and differ from the metaweb structure [@McLeod2021SamAsy], emphasizing the need for methods to generate local, downscaled network predictions.
 A potential limitation to previous downscaling approaches is that they assume interactions are constant across space, which ignores behaviour variability and does not consider the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
-In contrast, recent studies argued that seeing interactions as probabilistic events (rather than binary ones) allows to account for their variability in space [@Poisot2016StrPro] and that this should also be reflected in metawebs [@Strydom2022PreMet]. @Gravel2019BriElt introduced a probabilistic framework describing how the metaweb can generate local realizations and showed how it could be used for interaction distribution modelling.
-This approach to downscaling is useful when combined with in situ observations of interactions and local networks to train interaction models (in this case with willow-galler-parasitoid networks).
+In contrast, recent studies argued that seeing interactions as probabilistic events (rather than binary ones) allows us to account for their variability in space [@Poisot2016StrPro] and that this should also be reflected in metawebs [@Strydom2022PreMet]. @Gravel2019BriElt introduced a probabilistic framework describing how the metaweb can generate local realizations and showed how it could be used for interaction distribution modelling.
+This approach to downscaling is relevant when combined with in situ observations of interactions and local networks to train interaction models (in this case, with willow-galler-parasitoid networks).
 However, such data is rarely available across broad spatial extents [@Hortal2015SevSho; @Poisot2021GloKno;
 @Windsor2023UsiEco].
-Spatially replicated interaction data required for such model is especially challenging to document with large food web systems such as European tetrapod and Canadian mammal metawebs [@Maiorano2020TetSpe;
+Spatially replicated interaction data required for such a model are especially challenging to document with large food web systems such as European tetrapod and Canadian mammal metawebs [@Maiorano2020TetSpe;
 @Strydom2022FooWeb].
 We currently lack a downscaling framework that is both probabilistic and can be trained without replicated in situ interaction data.